snfactory/twins_embedding/README.md

 # The Twins Embedding of Type Ia Supernovae

-This repository includes all of the code used to perform the Twins Embedding analysis in Boone et al. 2020a and 2020b (in prep.).
+This repository includes all of the code used to perform the Twins Embedding analysis in Boone et al. 2021a and 2021b.
 This analysis systematically decomposes the spectra of Type Ia supernovae into their different components.
 We use manifold learning to parametrize the intrinsic diversity of Type Ia supernovae, and show how this can be used to standardize Type Ia supernovae.